 If you’re a plant parent, you feel as though your houseplants are part of the family.
 Leaving them behind during a move is unthinkable – and you don’t want them to suffer (or even die) during transportation.

-Here are some tips on how you can keep your plants happy while you move – either across town or across the nation.
+While your movers are not permitted to transport your plants to your new home, here are some tips on how you can keep your plants happy when you move them – either across town or across the nation.

 Moving with plants

 Plant experts say that plants feel the stress of moving just like we do.
 So it’s essential to make their trip as smooth as possible.
 The ideal situation is moving your plants in the vehicle you’re riding in so you can keep an eye on them, however this isn’t always possible or practical.

 It is possible to move plants through air freight, however the airline won’t provide any extra care for them.
 They’ll be treated like any other cargo (which, sometimes, isn’t treated very gently).

 Two of the most important travel tips for plants are: 1) Make sure they stay upright, and 2) Keep them out of high temperatures as best you can.

 Tips and tricks

 Here are a few more tips and tricks on how to move with plants and make sure they stay as happy as possible:

 You want your plants to arrive at your destination in one piece, and they need secure packaging in order to do that.

 Every portion of the plant should be protected while still allowing the plant to stay hydrated.
 Dehydration is a big problem during a move.
 To prevent dehydration, give your plants a thorough soak a few days before the big day.
 Soil should be partially damp on the day of the move.
 Keep water on hand during transportation so you can supplement any plant that looks thirsty.